Hekateras/invinc-sabotage/README.md

 >- pinpoint - Every turn, an agent is located [like a scanning amp]. **Easy, just reuse scan amp code i.e. alarm level 5/6 code and tie it to a daemon.**
 >- specoops - all non-civilian guards at the start of the mission are Spec Ops. **A bit trickier.**
 >- validoops - all daemons initially installed on mainframe devices are Validate. **Very easy.**

+Needs to be compatible with the following mods:
+Sim Constructor, Encroaching Danger, CBF, UITR, Incognita Socket, Agent Reserve, Expanded Cheats, No Dialogues Reworked